apahl/img_viewer/README.md

 Cross-compilation on Linux to Windows, using go1.10.3, has been successful with:

     GOOS=windows GOARCH=amd64 CGO_ENABLED=1 CC=x86_64-w64-mingw32-gcc CXX=x86_64-w64-mingw32-g++ go build -ldflags "-H windowsgui" -o ImgViewer.exe

+Or download a binary from the [releases](https://github.com/apahl/img_viewer/releases) page.